abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/graphical.md

-# Dockerfile and Runtime Architecture Specification for the `grahical` service from Dockerfile.ubuntu
+# Dockerfile and Runtime Architecture Specification

 ## 1. Purpose and Scope